The Young Supernova Experiment: Survey Goals, Overview, and Operations: YSE Science Drivers: Open Questions and Challenges in Transient Astrophysics

 There is considerable uncertainty in our understanding of the nature of rare classes and subclasses of transients, including peculiar thermonuclear SNe (e.g., SN Iax; SN~Ia-CSM; \citealp{Hamuy03}; \citealt{Foley13:iax}; Ca-rich SNe; \citealt{Perets10}; SN~2000cx-like; \citealp{Li01}; SN~2002es-like; \citealt{Ganeshalingam10}; SN~2006bt-like; \citealt{Foley10}; various He-shell explosions \citealt{De19, Jacobson-Galan20b, Miller20, Siebert20}), superluminous supernovae \citep[e.g.,][]{Gal-Yam12}, tidal disruption events \citep{Gezari13}, low-luminosity transients \citep[e.g.,][]{Foley09, Valenti09, Rodney18, Shubham20}, fast-evolving blue optical transients (FBOTs; \citealp{Drout14}), LBV outbursts \citep[e.g.,][]{VanDyk00, Kilpatrick18}, and kilonovae \citep{Coulter17, Drout17, Tanvir17}.

 Transients from many of these classes are rarely discovered because they are intrinsically low luminosity, fast evolving, or red \citep{Siebert17}.
 Traditional surveys such as LOSS \citep{Leaman11} were designed to detect common SNe and so had cadences of 5--15~days with limiting magnitudes set to detect SNe~II in targeted galaxies.
 These surveys were usually performed with blue-sensitive filters.
 Such a survey would therefore miss many transients of these uncommon classes even if the intrinsic volumetric rate was high.
+Surveys such as Gattini-IR \citep{De2020}, with $J$-band observations every two days and a median limiting mag $J = 15.7$, are just now beginning to explore a redder discovery space.
 Transients such as intermediate luminosity red transients (ILRTs; \citealp{Bond09}) and luminous red novae (LRN; \citealp[e.g.,][]{Mould90,Mason10, Nicholls13}), associated with stellar outbursts and mergers, are some of the faint transient classes that may have been frequently missed by previous surveys.

 Additionally, these small field of view (FoV) surveys targeted luminous galaxies to increase their overall discovery yield and rejected potential transients at the centers of galaxies to avoid subtraction false positives and active galactic nucleus (AGN) activity.
 However some rare classes occur preferentially in low-luminosity galaxies \citep{Lunnan15} and nuclear regions \citep{Bloom11}, and previous surveys would miss these transients even if they were luminous, blue, and long-lived.